5 Ways to Turn Incredible Customer Support Into a Profit Center

 Drop in Fridays

-If your customers are primarily local you may want to schedule a time where customers can come in or bring a product in and receive additional advice, specific training or simply a chance to network with other users.
+If your customers are primarily local you may want to schedule a time when customers can come in or bring a product in and receive additional advice, specific training or simply a chance to network with other users.

 Trade in days